We are investing $2.3 million in 2016/17 to refurbish Victoria’s historic rail buildings and open them up for use by local people.

 The buildings are restored in conjunction with heritage architects, to ensure the restorations are as sympathetic as possible to the original building designs.

-Two restorations are currently planned:
+Two restorations are currently completed or underway:

 We are restoring the historic Dingee Station building to create a new library, providing a meeting place for local students and reading groups.